singer-io/getting-started/BEST_PRACTICES.md

 The Tap should then filter requests and data based on selections present in the catalog.

+For python implementations, leverage the catalog module in the singer-python package.

 ### Catalog Format

 The format of the catalog is as follows.
 The top level is an object,